GiantCaiB/moomoo-alpha-console/README.md

 - Hold tail positions while long-term trend remains intact
 - Trim or exit tail positions when trend deteriorates

-#### Loss Defense
+### Loss Defense

-A defensive layer that prevents the strategy from becoming a “never stop loss” system.
+A defensive layer that prevents the strategy from becoming a "never stop loss" system.

 Example guidance: